Uncle-Uee/csv_to_json/README.md

 # CSV to Json
-Convert a CSV file to a JSON file
+Convert a CSV file to a JSON file.

 # Basic Console Use
 1. Run the python script csv_to_json.py